Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        **Embedded Controller Description Table**

-       Optional, not currently supported, but could be used on ARM if and only if one uses the GPE_BIT field to represent an IRQ number, since there are no GPE blocks defined in hardware reduced mode.
-This would need to be modified in the ACPI specification.
+       Optional, not currently supported, but could be used on ARM if and only if one uses the woke GPE_BIT field to represent an IRQ number, since there are no GPE blocks defined in hardware reduced mode.
+This would need to be modified in the woke ACPI specification.

 EINJ   Section 18.6 (signature == "EINJ")

        **Error Injection table**

-       This table is very useful for testing platform response to error conditions; it allows one to inject an error into the system as if it had actually occurred.
-However, this table should not be shipped with a production system; it should be dynamically loaded and executed with the ACPICA tools only during testing.
+       This table is very useful for testing platform response to error conditions; it allows one to inject an error into the woke system as if it had actually occurred.
+However, this table should not be shipped with a production system; it should be dynamically loaded and executed with the woke ACPICA tools only during testing.

 ERST   Section 18.5 (signature == "ERST")